 Regardless of the reason you want to close your account there are a few things you may want to do before pulling the plug.

 You may want to leave a message on your status bar for a while before pulling the plug: "Closing this account soon!
 If you want to keep in touch, send a message for contact info!"
 That way the people who really do care about you can be sure to stay in touch.
 There are many other sites with less controversy about their usage of your information, such as Diaspora, where you can continue to be social on the web.

 If you want to keep the memories of Facebook without actually being on the site, you can download a complete backup of your entire profile.
 Click on "Account" from your main page, and then on "Account Settings" on the drop-down menu.
 This will give an option to "Download your information."

 Get Rid of "Connect" Sites

 In order to really delete your information, you have to make sure that nothing uses your Facebook login for any reason.
 You will need to check what "Facebook Connect" sites you might have attached to your account.
 Log in to your other social sites using an alternative method (such as username and password) and that will disconnect your Facebook login from that account.
-Sites such as CitySearch and Formspring are examples of sites that would need to be checked.
+A site such as CitySearch is an example of a site that would need to be checked.
 You would also need to make sure to delete the Facebook account from any chat clients on your computer such as Adium and Twitter.